fabianjost/Summaries/Artificial-Intelligence/Part-V_Reasoning-with-Uncertain-Knowledge/04_Chapter-22_Making-Simple-Decisions-Rationally.md

 - compute expected value of **utility node** given action, evidence
 - return **MEU action** (via argmax)

-How to creat a model (based on medical example):
+How to create a model (based on medical example):
 1. **Create a causal model:** A graph with nodes for symptoms, disorders, treatments, outcomes, and their influence (edges)
 2. **Simplify to a qualitative decision model:** remove vars not involved in treatment decisions
 3. **Assign probabilities:** e.g. from patient databases, literature studies, or the expert's subjective assessments
 4. **Assign utilities:** e.g. QUALYs or micromorts
-5. **Varify and refine the model:** a gold standard given by experts e.g. "running the model backwards" and compare with literature
+5. **Verify and refine the model:** a gold standard given by experts e.g. "running the model backwards" and compare with literature
-6. **Perform sensitive analysis:** is the optimal treatment decision robust against small changes in the paramenters?
+6. **Perform sensitive analysis:** is the optimal treatment decision robust against small changes in the parameters?

 ## 22.5 The Value of Information
 One of the most important parts of decision making is knowing what questions to ask.
 We do not expect to have all the results and diagnostic tests at the beginning.
 Tests are often expensive, and sometimes hazardous (e.g. delays the treatment).
 Therefore only test, if:
 - knowing the results lead to a significantly better treatment plan
-- information from test results os not drowned out by a-priori likelihood
+- information from test results is not drowned out by a-priori likelihood

 -> **Information value theory** enables the agent to make decisions on **information gathering** rationally.

 **General Idea:** Compute expected value of information.
-Then calculate the value of the best action given the information minus expectes value of best action without information.
+Then calculate the value of the best action given the information minus expected value of best action without information.
 -> A simple **information gathering agent** gathers information before acting:
 - $\textbf{function}$ Information−Gathering−Agent (percept) $\textbf{returns}$ an action
 	- $\textbf{persistent}$: D, a decision network